Citizenry/platform/docs/contributing-or-getting-involved/workflow-for-adding-code.md

 In order to make it easy for someone to review your pull request, please write a checklist for how to test and evaluate your submission.
 You can read more about

-The first time you submit code you may be asked to sign Ushahidi’s [contributor agreement](https://docs.google.com/forms/d/e/1FAIpQLScqz_EQbz_CYlSHffnGx7p2GdqP23FmbACwocIWejEHYLyzdg/viewform).
+The first time you submit code you may be asked to sign StreetSignal’s [contributor agreement](https://docs.google.com/forms/d/e/1FAIpQLScqz_EQbz_CYlSHffnGx7p2GdqP23FmbACwocIWejEHYLyzdg/viewform).

-The Ushahidi admins will then review and comment on your code, and will either accept your code or ask you to make changes to it.
+The StreetSignal admins will then review and comment on your code, and will either accept your code or ask you to make changes to it.
 If you are asked to make changes to your code, make those changes then resubmit your code using:

 ```text
 git add .